louchesprocket/pgnutil/README.txt

 	loser: causes pgnutil to print the name of the loser

 By default, fields selected by the "-s" option appear on the output separated by the pipe ("|") character.
-If a different output- delimiter is desired, this may be set with the "-od" (output- delimiter) option.
+If a different output delimiter is desired, this may be set with the "-od" (output- delimiter) option.

+Similarly, values within a field are, by default, separated by commas.
+If a different value delimiter is desired, it may be set with the "-vd" (value-delimiter) option.

-The "special" output options are "-d" (duplicates), "-e" (events), and "-o" (opening statistics).
+The "special" output options include "-d" (duplicates), "-do" (duplicate openings), "-e" (events), "-ee" (event errors), "-o" (opening statistics), and "-p" (player statistics).
 Any of these may be combined with any matching and replacing options (see above).

 To find duplicate games (defined as games with the same players and same move list) in the file mygames.pgn:

 	java -jar pgnutil.jar -d -i mygames.pgn

-The previous command will print a space-sparated list of game numbers (indexed from the first game of the PGN file), with each set of duplicates on a separate line.
+The previous command will print a comma-sparated list of game numbers (indexed from the first game of the PGN file), with each set of duplicates on a separate line.
 For example, the output:

-	1616 1617
-	1622 1623 1710
+	1616,1617
+	1622,1623,1710

 means that game 1617 is a duplicate of 1616, and games 1623 and 1710 are duplicates of 1622.
 To output games 1616 and 1617 from the PGN file:

 	java -jar pgnutil.jar -gn 1616,1617 -i mygames.pgn